 WHERE WE WORK

-The refugee situation in Greece is fluid and we may be allocated new camps in the future, and the team are always prepared to move around to meet operational needs.
+The refugee situation in Greece is fluid and new camps might be established in the future.
+The team is always prepared to move around to meet operational needs.

 Over the last two years, having established ourselves more formally as a registered charity, we have provided medical care to refugees in multiple regions across Northern Greece and the islands.
 The following are just some